JoeLumbley/Shape-Editor/README.md

    - After adding the icon, you can rename it for easier reference.
 Click on the name in the resource editor to edit it.

 7. **Accessing the Icon in Code**:
-   - You can access the icon in your VB.NET code using the following syntax:
+   - You can access the icon in your code using the following syntax:

 ```vb.net

 Dim myIcon As Icon = My.Resources.Resource1.YourIconName

 ```

 ### Example Usage in a Windows Forms Application

-Here’s how you can use the icon in a Windows Forms application:
+Here’s how you can use the icon in your application:

 ```vb.net